 “I can see that he is a nice guy, that’s why you keep chatting with him.
 Your last conversation was at 1 am yesterday,” he replied.

 “Yeah, of course.
-Now that you are getting along so well why don’t you make him your boyfriend?” he taunted.
+Now that you are getting along so well, why don’t you make him your boyfriend?” he taunted.

 “What the hell!
 Now I’m barred from making friends?”
+I responded in irritation and anger.

 “Oh, just don’t say anything, OK!” he answered aggressively.
 He continued, “How many friends do you need?
 You already have that creepy best friend.
 You both keep calling each other and I can see the obvious flirting signs through your texts.
 I’m suspicious about you two.”